Critiquing: How to take it and how to dish it

 “What?!”
 “How do you not see that it’s XYZ!”
 “What do you know anyway?!” or walk away from the discussion disillusioned and crying in the fetal position, “I knew my work wasn’t good enough.
 Why did I ever think I could be a writer?”

 You are looking for validation that you’re writing is good enough and are not ready for criticism.

-If you’re not ready for feedback, an introductory solution is to ask someone—anyone— to simply read your work aloud without commentary.
+If you’re not ready for criticism, an introductory solution is to ask someone—anyone— to read your work aloud without commentary.
 Listen to hear if the story flows as easily for the reader as it does when you read it to yourself.
-Is the dialogue clunky or sound natural?
+Is the dialogue clunky or natural?
 Does the reader pause or emphasize where you hoped?
-You may need to restructure the sentence or change the punctuation.

 How to get constructive criticism